Baby Essentials for the First 3 Months You Can’t Forget About

 The Uppababy Cruz is a nice stroller, but in hindsight, I should have gotten the Uppababy Vista.

-I had assumed that the strollers were identical except for that the Vista was larger to accommodate the bassinet and other configurations.
+I had assumed that the strollers were identical, except that the Vista was larger to accommodate the bassinet and other configurations.

-One thing I should have inspected more carefully were the stroller wheels.
+One thing I should have inspected more carefully was the stroller wheels.

-When you’re using it regularly on uneven terrain – even sidewalks in the suburbs that have larger gaps between concrete slabs – rubber wheels make for a smoother ride and last longer.
+When you’re using it regularly on uneven terrain – even sidewalks in the suburbs with larger gaps between concrete slabs – rubber wheels make for a smoother ride and last longer.

 19. Infant Car Seat

-A car seat is a baby essential when it comes to safety in the car.
+A car seat is essential for your little one when it comes to safety in the car.

 It’s not just a legal requirement in many places, but it’s the best way to protect your baby during rides if there’s a sudden stop or an accident.

-If you live in the city and won’t be using your car frequently to transport your little one, you might want to get a convertible car seat instead.
+If you live in the city and won’t use your car frequently to transport your little one, you might want a convertible car seat instead.
 We have the Graco Convertible Car Seat.

 We used this as our primary car seat when my daughter was around 1.5 years old and grew out of the infant car seat.